Skip to footer content

 Creating a SortedList

-To create a SortedList in C#, you can use either the default constructor or pass in an IComparer if you need custom sorting.
-The SortedList has a default initial capacity of 16, but if you know the approximate size beforehand, this can be specified to improve performance.
+You can create a SortedList in C# using either the default constructor or by passing an IComparer if custom sorting is needed.
+The SortedList has a default initial capacity of 16, which can be adjusted for performance improvements when the approximate size is known.

 SortedList<int, string> sortedList = new SortedList<int, string>();